Skip to primary navigation Skip to content Skip to footer

 Welcome Aboard

-Captain Cook Snorkeling and Dolphin Cruises operates a well maintained USCG documented vessel – a 40′
+Captain Cook Snorkeling and Dolphin Cruises operates well maintained USCG from 25-36′ in size.

-crew.
-But we generally limit our trips to 35 passengers.
-Since we sail with as few as 10 guests aboard
+We limit our trips to 8-30 passengers.
+Since we sail with as fewer guests aboard

 places in the sun both forward and aft.
 We hope you’ll join us and find yourself immersed in the spectacular

 vistas of the Big Island – only seen by boat.
-You will gain an appreciation of the drama and beauty of
+You will gain an appreciation of the beauty of

 the Big Island and the Kona coast on your trip with us.